A favicon of WooCommerce

 WooCommerce Usage Statistics

-WooCommerce grew from just 3 detections at its September 2011 launch to over 947,000 active domains by March 2025.
+WooCommerce grew from just 3 detections in our September 2011 crawl to over 947,000 active domains by March 2025.
 The COVID-19 period drove a sharp acceleration, with active stores jumping from 282K (Jan 2020) to 481K (Dec 2021).
-Growth continued steadily through 2024, peaking at 947K in early 2025.
+Growth continued steadily through 2024, peaking at 947K in early 2025, based on our monthly domain scans.

 List of Companies Using WooCommerce